About the approvals processes

 • The Gonneville Project will not mine in the Julimar State Forest, which is located to the north of the Project.

 • If the Project receives all required government approvals, it is estimated that construction would start in about 2027.
-Construction of the mine would take approximately two years to complete before operations are expected to begin in 2029.
+Construction of the mine would take approximately two years to complete before operations are expected to begin toward the end of decade.

 • Life of mine for the Project will be 25+ years.

-• Clearing of no more than 940ha of remnant native vegetation proposed within the Mine Development Envelope.
+• Clearing of no more than 940ha of remnant native vegetation proposed within the Mine Development Area.

 • The Project proposes up to 15 million tonnes of material processed per year.